alexsli0922/Kozak_project/kozak_seq.md

         output1.write(nl)
 print "done"
 ```
-Get mutations in only transcript's translational start site
+Get only mutations with correctly matched transcription ID number:
 ```python
 ## check if gtf and vcf has the same gene name
 import re